glacion/fedora-chroot-installation/README.md

 # fedora-chroot-installation
-Scripts and guides for installing [Fedora](getfedora.org) via a chroot from a live system.
+Scripts and guides for installing [Fedora](https://getfedora.org) via a chroot from a live system.
 Like you'd do in [Installing Debian GNU/Linux from a Unix/Linux System](https://www.debian.org/releases/stable/amd64/apds03.html.en) or installing [Arch Linux](https://archlinux.org).

 ## Common Things to Do

-1. Get a Fedora Workstation [image](https://download.fedoraproject.org/pub/fedora/linux/releases/28/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-28-1.1.iso).
+1. Get a Fedora Workstation image [from here](https://getfedora.org/en/workstation/download/).

 2. Get comfortable with the live system.
 Configure network, keyboard layout, get root etc.